OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class04-Variables.md

 SAVE
 ]

-Note that you can reference either System Variables, or your own Variables within other variables.
+Note that you can reference either System Variables, or your own Variables, within other variables.
+In this case to ensure that the logs for different Projects and Environments are saved in different locations.

-Let's go back to our Project and include this Variable Set.
+Let's go back to our Project to include this Variable Set.

 [Click Projects / RandomQuotes / Variables / Library Sets / INCLUDE LIBRARY SET / Select Logging / Click SAVE / Expand the Logging Variable Set to reveal values]

-Great, now this project can access Variables that are set at a global level.
+Great, now this Project can access Variables that have been set at a global level.

 We've covered a lot of details in this class, so let's recap: